 "Yes, then the ones you are looking for will probably come out."

-"Yes, I'm willing to die to get them for what they have done," she said, looking into Gill’s eyes, fiercely.
+Leaning forward Keren looked Gill in the eyes.
+"Yes, I'm willing to die to get them for what they have done."
+Clenching her jaw and holding her head high, she sat back.

 Keren walked to the door, and Gill put his hand on her shoulder.
 "Pack a suitcase.
 You won’t be coming back here even if you live."

-"I see," she said sadly, despite wanting to leave.
+"I see," she said frowning and her head nodding down despite wanting to leave.

-Not long after, Keren came out of her small bedroom with a large bag full of items.
+Not much later, Keren came out of her small bedroom with a large bag full of items.

 "You do not have anything better to carry your stuff," said Gill; then thinking, "What the hell did I say that for."
 Keren did not reply, and Gill did not blame her.